School Board Policy 612.1 -

 1. Declare the school’s responsibility to provide high-quality curriculum and instruction in a supportive and effective learning environment that enables participating students to meet state student academic achievement standards;

-2. Describe the ways parents will be responsible for supporting his or her child’s learning by monitoring school attendance and homework completion, monitoring television watching, volunteering in his or her child’s classroom, and participating, as appropriate, in decisions relating to his or her child’s education and use of extracurricular time.
+2. Describe the ways parents will be responsible for supporting their child’s learning by monitoring school attendance and homework completion, monitoring television watching, volunteering in their child’s classroom, and participating, as appropriate, in decisions relating to their child’s education and use of extracurricular time.

 3. Address the importance of communication between teachers and parents on an on-going basis through the use of: